mwnachman/friend/README.md

-FRIEND
+# FRIEND #

-Heading

-First Responsive Interactive Entity Nanny Droid
+## First Responsive Interactive Entity Nanny Droid ##

-Sub-Heading

 Your child's home companion and chore manager.

+!!
+On instructions on how to navigate/use the boilerplate, see: https://github.com/davezuko/react-redux-starter-kit

-Summary
+### Summary

 Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
 FRIEND is your parenting interactive, after-school FRIEND is an after-school schedule and reminder system for your child